Grendahl/t-rex-faq/README.md

 1. Select “TCP” and “specific local ports” options.
 1. Enter 4067 in the specific local ports box and click next.
 1. Select the option “Allow the connection” and click next.
-1. Check the Domain and Private boxes, uncheck the Public box, and click next.
+1. Click next. (leave the three boxes checked)
-1. Enter T-Rex in the Name: field and click Finish.
+1. Enter T-Rex in the Name field and click Finish.

 **Linux:**
 1. From a terminal window do: ```sudo ufw allow from any to any port 4067 proto tcp```